Making sense of complexity through data. Leveraging AI to empower people and decisions.

 At the University of Manchester, I took a deep dive into molecular biology research through an MRes in Tissue Engineering for Regenerative Medicine.
 There, I developed a gene therapy model for a genetic muscle-wasting disease, which acted as a proof-of-principle to support early stage clinical trials.
 During this time I strengthened my hypothesis-driven probelm solving approach and my ability to leverage data to tell a stories at the intersection of biomedical engineering, and data analysis.

 As a former science coordinator in the UAE public education system, I designed national exams, and later began integrating generative AI tools into the classroom.
-These experiences sparked my current focus of understanding data to help build AI systems that empower with how people learnβethically, adaptively, and with lasting impact.
+These experiences sparked my current focus of understanding data to help build AI systems that empower how people learnβethically, adaptively, and with lasting impact.